 Learning how to perform overhead press correctly is a key component of getting big arms, but it's far more than that.
-This compound exercise – sometimes also called military press or standing shoulder press – will not only build shoulder definition, but it will also enhance the size of your triceps and even work your pecs, too.
-Overhead press is part of the Big 5, a set of compound exercises that gives a full body workout.
+This compound exercise – sometimes also called military press or standing shoulder press – will not only build shoulder definition but will also enhance the size of your triceps and even work your pecs, too.

 There are many benefits of including compound exercises in your workout routine: for one, doing these will burn more calories and will make you leaner.
-They are also great to increase overall strength and to build functional muscles as well.
-Apart from making your arms stronger, the overhead press also helps strengthening your core too.
-It's a great way to get fit in 2020.
+They are also great to increase overall strength and building functional muscles as well.
+Apart from making your arms stronger, the overhead press also helps strengthen your core too.

 One thing to keep in mind when working with large weights is that form is more important than stacking plates up on your barbell.
 Not only it is less likely that you will get injured if you performing the exercises, using a good form will also work the correct muscles too.

 A good way to avoid injury is to get a training buddy who can keep an eye on you while you perform your sets.
 When you do your overhead presses, you basically move heavy weights in front and over your head.
 Always check your surroundings and make sure you can perform the whole range of motion without obstruction.